ryanbnl/randomstuff/README.md

 	for each (cuckoo-filter in cuckoo-filters)

-		load data from `uri_filter` into your cuckoo-filter run your local interaction emphIDs through the cuckoo-filter.
+		load data from `uri_filter` into your cuckoo-filter run your local interaction EphIDs through the cuckoo-filter.

-		if ( any emphID are found in the cuckoo-filter ) false positives are possible, so download the big list of ids from uri_data and check them else
+		if ( any EphID are found in the cuckoo-filter ) false positives are possible, so download the big list of ids from uri_data and check them else
 			stop because you're not exposed